Clearing Up the Confusion About Horn Chairs

 The classic Charles Puppe

-you own a Friedrich.
-The chair above has been re-covered.
+seat frame.
+The chair above may have been re-covered.

 A real beauty.
 Listed in